Lo-Z/NetEnum/README.md

 Once IPs are enumerated you can select either a Port scan, or Traceroute.

-Choose one, multiple, or -A for All IPs
+Choose one, multiple, or All IPs

 Selecting a specific port to scan, Multiple separated by a comma, or -A for all 65,535 ports.
 With Probe data to get a service header response.
 If no response is given but the port is open,  "Probe Header Attempt Failed (Common Service: service_name)" will be displayed.